selfcustody/krux/docs/troubleshooting.en.md

 ### Troubleshooting LCD Settings on Maix Amigo

-**Buttons in the Wrong Order**
+#### Buttons in the Wrong Order

 If the buttons on keypad input screens appear to be in the wrong order, this might be due to inverted X coordinates.
 To correct this:

-1. Go to Settings > Hardware > Display.
+1. Go to **Settings -> Hardware -> Display**.
 2. Change the value of `Flipped X Coordinates`.

-**Incorrect Colors**
+#### Incorrect Colors

-If the colors displayed on the interface or camera preview are incorrect, you can try the following options:
+If the colors displayed on the interface themes or camera feed are incorrect, you can try the following options:

-**Inverted Colors**
+- **Inverted Colors**:  If, for example, the background color is white when it should be black, go to **Settings -> Hardware -> Display** and toggle `Inverted Colors`.

-If, for example, the background color is white when it should be black, go to *Settings > Hardware > Display and toggle*  `Inverted Colors` .
+- **BGR Colors**: If, for example, you are using the Orange theme, and instead of orange the colors appear bluish, **Settings -> Hardware -> Display** and toggle `BGR Colors` in the display settings.

-**BGR Colors**
+- **LCD Type**: WARNING!
+Only try changing this setting if you failed to fix colors with previous ones.

-If, for example, you are using the Orange theme, and instead of orange the colors appear bluish, toggle `BGR Colors` in the display settings.
+    - If adjusting `Inverted Colors` or `BGR Colors` doesn't fix the incorrect color issue, try changing the `LCD Type`:

-**LCD Type**
+        - (1) After changing `LCD Type`, you will be warned that the device will reboot automatically if this change does't resolve the issue.

-*WARNING!*  Only try changing this setting if you failed to fix colors with previous ones.
+        - (2) After that, if you see a message prompting you to press the `PREVIOUS` (UP) button, it means that the new setting worked, if you see a black screen only, it means it failed.

-If adjusting `BGR Colors` and `Inverted Colors` doesn't fix the color issue, try changing the `LCD Type`:
+        - (3) If it works but the colors are still wrong, try again with different combinations of `Inverted Colors` and `BGR Colors`.
+This time, you'll likely find a combination that correctly displays the colors of your interface themes and camera feed.

-1. After changing this setting, you will be warned that the device will reboot automatically if this change does not resolve the issue (if it fails, the screen will turn black, and you'll not see anything).
+        If, after the step (1), the screen turns black and you don't see anything, don't panic, don't press any button, just wait 5 seconds.
+After 5 seconds the device will automatically reboot with the previous `LCD Type` setting meaning you should not change this setting and maybe try again with `Inverted Colors` and `BGR Colors` only.

-2. After proceeding with the warning, if you see a message prompting you to press the `PREVIOUS` (UP) button, it means that the new setting worked.
-Follow the instructions and press UP.
+        If you pressed `PREVIOUS` (UP) and Krux saved the wrong `LCD Type` setting, you will have to remove all stored settings to see the screen working again.
+If settings were on SD, remove it from the device and edit or delete the settings manually.
+If settings were on device's internal memory you will have to wipe it's entire flash memory.
+You can use the [Krux-Installer -> Wipe device feature](./getting-started/installing/from-gui/usage.md/#wipe-device) or type a command on terminal with the device connected.
+On Linux for example, go to the folder where you downloaded the Krux firmware and use *Ktool* to fully wipe your device (on other OS use `ktool-win.exe` or `ktool-mac`):

-3. If you notice menu options but the colors are still wrong, try again with different combinations of `Inverted Colors` and `BGR Colors`.
-This time, it is likely you will find a combination that correctly displays the colors of themes and the camera feed.
+        ```bash

-If, after the warning in step 1, the screen turns black and you don't see anything, don't panic or press any buttons.
-Just wait 5 seconds, and the device will automatically reboot with the previous display settings.
-This means you should keep the default `LCD Type` setting and maybe try again with `Inverted Colors` and `BGR Colors`.
+        ./ktool-linux -B goE -b 1500000 -E

-If you accidentally pressed `PREVIOUS` (UP) and saved the wrong setting, you will have to perform a wipe to remove all stored settings to be able to see the screen working again.
-On Linux, go to the folder where you downloaded the Krux firmware and use Ktool to fully wipe your device:
+        ```

-`./ktool-linux -B goE -b 1500000 -E`
+        Then flash the firmware again using Krux-Installer or by typing on the terminal:

-(Soon **Krux-Installer** will have a full wipe button too)
+        ```bash

-Then flash the firmware again.
+        ./ktool-linux -B goE -b 1500000 maixpy_amigo/kboot.kfpkg

-`./ktool-linux -B goE -b 1500000 maixpy_amigo/kboot.kfpkg`
+        ```

 ### Device didn't reboot, and screen is blank

-If the device didn't reboot after successfully flashing the firmware, and the screen is blank after turning it off and on, check if the downloaded file matches the device (this can also occur due to data corruption).
-Try downloading binaries again.
+If the device didn't reboot after successfully flashing the firmware, and the screen is blank after turning it off and on, check if the downloaded file matches the device or try downloading binaries again as this can also occur due to data corruption.

-You can also install [MaixPy IDE](https://dl.sipeed.com/shareURL/MAIX/MaixPy/ide/v0.2.5) to help with debugging, Tools > Open Terminal > New Terminal > Connect to serial port > Select a COM port available (if it doesn't work, try another COM port).
+You can also install [MaixPy IDE](https://dl.sipeed.com/shareURL/MAIX/MaixPy/ide/v0.2.5) to help with debugging.
+On its menu go to **Tools -> Open Terminal -> New Terminal -> Connect to serial port -> Select a COM port available** (if it doesn't work, try another COM port).
 It will show the terminal and some messages, a message about an empty device or with corrupted firmware appears like: "interesting, something's wrong, boot failed with exit code 233, go to find your vendor."

 ## **Usage**

 ### Why isn't Krux scanning the QR code?

-The level of detail that you see is what Krux sees.
-If the QR code shown on the device's screen is blurry, the camera lens of the device may be out of focus.
+What you see on the screen is what Krux sees, if the QR code is blurry the camera lens of the device may be out of focus.
 It can be adjusted by rotating it clockwise or counter-clockwise to achieve a clearer result.
 The lenses usually comes with a drop of glue that makes id harder to adjust for the first time.
 You can use your fingertip, tweezers or small precision pliers to help, being careful to don't damage the fragile lenses.

 If you have adjusted the lens already, the device may be too far away or too close to the code to read it.
 Start by holding the device as close to the QR code as possible and pulling away slowly until all or most of the QR code is viewable within the screen.
 If the code on the screen looks crisp, Krux should read it quickly and give you immediate feedback.